steve-community/steve/README.md

 SteVe requires
 * JDK 11 (both Oracle JDK and OpenJDK are supported)
 * Maven
-* MariaDB 10.2.1 or later.
-MySQL 5.7.7 or later works as well, but especially MySQL 8 introduces more hassle.
-We suggest MariaDB 10.3.
+* MariaDB 10.3 or later.
+MySQL 8.0.x works as well.

 to build and run.